tungnhs2014/Linux-Programming-2025-DevLinux/09-IPC-Message-Queues/README.md

     + `IPC_EXCL`: When used with IPC_CREAT, fail if queue already exists
     + Access permission bits (e.g., 0666)
 - Returns a message queue identifier on success, or -1 on error.
+- The message queue identifier is used in subsequent operations.

 ### 9.2.4.
 Writing to a Message Queue
 - To write data (send/append) to a message queue, use `msgsnd()`.